vraravam/natsumi-browser/README.md

 - `natsumi.sidebar.panel-position-center`: Vertically centers Firefox sidebar panel if it is floating.
 - `natsumi.sidebar.panel-position-bottom`: Moves Firefox sidebar panel to the bottom if it is floating.
   Overrides `natsumi.sidebar.panel-position-center` if enabled.
-- `natsumi.sidebar.panel-position-right`: Moves the Firefox sidebar panel to the right if it is floating.
 - `natsumi.sidebar.panel-resizable`: Makes the Firefox sidebar panel resizable.
 - `natsumi.sidebar.right-gradient`: Moves tabs and containers indicator gradients to the right.
 - `natsumi.sidebar.tabs-glass-effect`: Adds glass effect for the sidebar on compact mode.